-For the 4th year in a row, The Par Tee Golf Center, know as "Hitter's Heaven." will hold the East Coast Classic Long Drive Event on Saturday, March 17th, 2018.
-We will also host a qualifier for the World Long Drive Championship that is held each year in Oklahoma.
-The qualifier will be conducted in 4 different sessions on Thursday & Friday, March 15 & 16, 2018.
-The full schedule of events is listed below.
+For the 5th year in a row, The Par Tee Golf Center, know as "Hitter's Heaven." will hold a qualifier for the World Long Drive Championship that is held each year in Oklahoma.
+The qualifier will be conducted in 4 different sessions on Thursday & Friday, May 2nd & 3rd, 2019.

 Glenn Wilson Jr – 456 yards – Thursday Qualifier